The Stables Family of Barnburgh

 The picture on the right is of St. Peter's Church, Barnburgh, where many of our oldest ancestors are buried.
 In fact most of the surviving Stables Family headstones are visible in this photograph (on either side of the path).

 The Barnburgh Stableses were comparatively wealthy throughout the 18th and 19th centuries, with significant parcels of land held within the parish.
-They were farmers, and well-educated, but over the course of the last three hundred years the land-holdings diminished and latterly many of their descendents were unable to read or write.
+They were farmers, and well-educated, but over the course of the last two hundred and fifty years the land-holdings diminished and latterly many of their descendents were unable to read or write.
 Many of the children moved away and eventually all the remaining Stableses end-up working at Barnburgh Pit.